FibrinLab/Avalanche-Private-Permissioned-Subnets/README.md

 In summary, we will be discussing the following:
 1. Running an EVM Subnet on the Local Network using the default configuration
-2. Restricting Smart Contract Deployment on the Local Network
+2. Restricting Smart Contract Deployment, Transaction and making our Subnet Private on the Local Network
-3. Running an EVM Subnet on Fuji Testnet
-4. Private Transaction Posting and Reading
+3. Private Transaction Posting and Reading
-5. Specifying Validator Requirement

-## 1. Running an EVM Subnet on the Local Network using the default configuration <a name="local"></a>
+# 1. Running an EVM Subnet on the Local Network using the default configuration <a name="local"></a>

 We will be creating an EVM on our local machine to give us a basic feel on how a subnet functions.
 The [Avalanche-CLI](https://github.com/ava-labs/avalanche-cli) is a novel tool that allow up to have a local network up in minutes.